 Students applying for admission to the graduate program in pursuit of the M.A. degree in world languages and literatures (specialization: Spanish), in addition to meeting university and graduate school requirements, must possess:

-- a BA degree (or equivalent) in Spanish, or a BA degree (or equivalent) in a related field and 18 semester credits in upper-division courses in the language; and
+- A bachelor's degree in Spanish or a Bachelor’s degree in another field and 18 semester credits in upper-division courses in Spanish

-- a minimum grade point average (GPA) of 3.0 on a scale of 4.0 (or equivalent) in the language.
+- A minimum grade point average of 3.0 in Spanish courses.
 GRE scores are not required.

 With permission from the instructor, students who do not yet meet these requirements may enroll as graduate special students in graduate courses offered by the department.
 A maximum of nine credits earned as a graduate special may apply toward fulfilling the M.A. degree requirements if no off-campus credits are being transferred, and also count toward fulfilling the 18-credit prerequisite mentioned above.

 International applicants are required to submit official results of the Test of English as a Foreign Language (TOEFL) in their online application.
 Please check the graduate school website for current minimum TOEFL score requirements, which may differ for students interested in being considered for a graduate assistantship.